Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Introduction

-In more detail, our {\bf segmentation procedure based on \eq{LR}} is as follows.
-Because of local correlations between different $Z_{i,j,k}$, thresholding (\ref{LR}) produces a set of candidate change-points $j$, each potentially having multiple backgrounds $(i,k)$.
-We require that the background for one candidate change-point $j$ not overlap another candidate change-point $j'$ in the sense that if $j < j'$, the corresponding backgrounds should satisfy $k \leq j'$ and $i' \geq j$.
+In more detail, our segmentation procedure based on \eq{LR}, which we call the Local Likelihood Ratio (LLR)is as follows.
+(In the following, we use the same acronym to refer to both the statistic and associated segmentation procedures.)
+Because of local correlations between different $Z_{i,j,k}$, thresholding (the absolute value of) (\ref{LR}) produces a frequently large list of candidate change-points $j$, each one against multiple backgrounds $(i,k)$.
+Since our goal is to detect individual changes against the appropriate background we find it convenient in searching the list of candidates to require that the background for one candidate change-point $j$ not overlap another candidate change-point $j'$ in the sense that if $j < j'$, the corresponding backgrounds should satisfy $k \leq j'$ and $i' \geq j$.
 This can be accomplished by sequentially re-evaluating candidate change-points until they satisfy the constraint.
 Hence, when a new change-point is identified, the existing putative change-points to its left and to its right may need to be removed or altered.
-An approach that requires very little and usually no re-evaluation of candidate change-points is to select the shortest of the possible backgrounds $(i,k)$ from among those for which $Z_{i,j,k}$ exceeds the required threshold.
+An approach that requires very little and usually no re-evaluation of candidate change-points is to select the shortest of the possible backgrounds $(i,k)$ from among those for which $Z_{i,j,k}$ exceeds the required threshold, which is similar to the method recommended in \cite{BCF16}.
 If there is a tie for the shortest value of $k-i$, we choose the one with the largest value of $|Z_{i,j,k}|$.
-In the examples given below selection based on the largest value of the statistic rarely leads to significant differences from selection based on the shortest background.
-To determine the confidence regions discussed below, we are interested in the size, as well as the location, of the change.
-In these cases we use the largest $|Z|$-value, subject to no overlap.
-This is typically based on a longer background and hence seems to provide a more accurate estimator of the size of the change.
-Since we have ``paid up front'' for protection against false positive errors, we can also choose to look at a number of candidate change-point--background combinations to find one that seems appropriate, perhaps by looking for its consistency with other combinations.
+Another possibile algorithm is selection based on the largest value of the statistic, which rarely leads to significant differences from selection based on the shortest background, although now iteration to enforce the no overlap condition is common.